Guide to Utilization Management

 The regulatory environment creates both opportunities and imperatives for UM excellence:

-• Technology Governance: While states like Texas prohibit automated adverse determinations,8 artificial intelligence (AI) and automation can still drive tremendous value through predictive analytics, care gap identification, and workflow optimization — all critical for value-based success.
+• Technology Governance: While states like Texas prohibit automated adverse determinations in utilization review (Bill SB 815),10 artificial intelligence (AI) algorithms and software can still drive tremendous value through predictive analytics, care gap identification, and workflow optimization — all critical for value-based success.
+It's vital to note that "Human-in-the-Loop" is no longer just a best practice — it is a legal safeguard.
+Clinical teams must be able to explain why an AI recommended a specific pathway to ensure it didn't rely on biased proxy data.

 The Transformation from Volume to Value